↓

 Still cloudy, though thankfully dry.
 We walked into St Neots for lunch and decided to try a newly opened tapas bar, Vino Tapas and Wine.
 Rosemary and I shared a meze-style meal which turned out to be excellent — fresh, well-flavoured, and beautifully presented.
 We were the only diners at lunch, apart from one woman who seemed to be waiting for a friend who never arrived.
 The restaurant is small and cosy, located downstairs with a good view of the marketplace — perfect for people-watching.
 I do hope they attract more customers; they certainly deserve to.

 After lunch, we took a leisurely stroll through the town and eventually stopped for a drink at the Pig ’n’ Falcon, a friendly local pub with a good selection of beers and live music advertised for the weekend.
-We chatted with a couple at the next table who told us they always bring cat biscuits to feed the resident pub cat — clearly a well-loved regular.
+We chatted with a couple (one from Munich) at the next table who told us they always bring cat biscuits to feed the resident pub cat — clearly a well-loved regular.
+The cat’s name was Lightning.

 26th July 2025